Hellaro: Release

 It was released in theatres on 8 November 2019.

+Hellaro was selected as the opening film at the Indian Panorama during the 50th International Film Festival of India (IFFI), held in November 2019 in Goa, where it won a special mention from jury for its "incredible music, colour and choreography."
+It is also nominated for the best debut feature film of a director at the film festival.

-The film was released on video on demand service, MX Player on 4 April 2020.
+The film was released on MX Player on 4 April 2020.

 Reception

 Critical response

-The film was universally acclaimed by the critics.
+The film received universal acclaim from critics.
 Abhimanyu Joshi of The Times of India rated it 4 out of 5.
 He praised the film's direction, story, screenplay, acting, cinematography, music, and choreography, further stating that the film justly deserves the National Award it received and fulfills expectations.
 Namrata Joshi writing for The Hindu praised the story, direction, production, and cinematography.
 She further added that the film "questions patriarchy while celebrating the colours and culture of Gujarat".
 Jigar Ganatra of Mumbai Live called it "masterpiece" and rated 4.5 out of 5.
 Parsi Times rated it 3.5 out of 5.
 Delnaz Divecha writing for BookMyShow noted that the film's presentation of the subjects of patriarchy, casteism, and superstition connects the audience, and further praised the film's performances and choreography.
 She also pointed that "some customs may seem outdated but still happen to be the reality of many rural women".
 Jinal Bhatt of Mashable India rated it 4.5 out of 5.

 Ramesh Tanna of Kutchmitra praised the film for its direction, acting, and cinematography, calling it a "must-watch" but criticised the false subject of opposition to garba and embroidery work, some characterisations, and the lack of Kutchi language in a film set in Kutch.
 He also questioned the relevance of the film's subject in contemporary times and pointed to the inaccurate representation of Kutch's local culture and the 1970s.